eckertliam/chameleon/README.md

 # newc

- a simple language based on C
+A simple language based on C to explore LLVM.